jidongxiao/CSCI1200-DataStructures/labs/07_list_implementation/README.md

 Linked List of NodeB nodes: 1 -> 1.41421 -> 1.73205 -> 2 -> 2.23607 -> nullptr
 ```

-**Note**: Hardcoding the PrintList() function to do nothing but just print the above two messages is strictly prohibited.
+**Note**: Hardcoding the PrintList() function to just print the above two messages is strictly prohibited.
 Students doing that will be evicted from the lab room.
+Also, your functions must be templated functions.

 **To complete this checkpoint**, show a TA the implementation and the output of your program.